maher14879/music_project/readme.md

 ```

 The loss function is created to penalize false positives more than false negatives.
 This effect can be ajusted using the b parameter.
-\[
+$
 f(x) = x + \frac{b^2}{x + b} - b
-\]
+$

-This did not work and i instead used mean squared error like a loser.
+NOTE: This did not work and i instead used mean squared error like a loser.

 ### Note predicter
-This model predicts a single note using softmax, based on the preceding/following notes and current chord.
+This model predicts a single note using softmax, based on the preceding/following 4 notes and current chord.